-Heritage in the twenty-first Century interrogates the role of the past in the present, how it is used and experienced by individuals, groups and communities.
-An important focus is the creation and recreation of the past as heritage.
-Heritage draws from events, practices and places, objects, landscapes, and buildings, people and ideas to create narratives of meaning for contemporary consumption; narratives implicated by the notion of inheritance woven into the word ‘heritage’.
-The power of heritage is such that a heritage label is attached to a diverse range of cultural ‘products’ emanating from areas such as literature and architecture, art and fashion, museums, tourism and leisure.
-We interrogate how the concept and the idea of heritage has come into being, what authority resides within its framing and what consequences ensure for the people, places and events increasingly drawn into the heritage sector.
+Heritage creation draws from events, practices and places, objects, landscapes and buildings, memorials, rituals and traditions, people and ideas to create narratives of meaning for contemporary consumption; narratives implicated by notions of inheritance and value woven into the word ‘heritage’.
+We investigate how the idea of heritage has come into being, what authority resides within its framing and what consequences ensue for the people, places and events increasingly drawn into the heritage sector.

 Our approach encompasses distinct but overlapping areas: